joeflorence/joeflorence.github.io/index.md

-## Notebooks for Works in Progress
+s## Notebooks for Works in Progress

-I'm planning to use this site to host notes for ongoing project code.
-Please consider all material to be in draft unless otherwise stated.
+I'm planning to use this site to host notes for ongoing projects.
+Please consider all material to be in draft unless otherwise stated; do not cite without permission.

-#### Project 1: Example
+#### Project 1: Example!

 [Here's](https://rpubs.com/joeflorence/a) a map of Antartica.

 #### Network Visualization

-I'm linking a network visualization here
+I'm linking a network visualization [here](https://github.com/joeflorence/network_graphic).

 #### And so forth